beast-dev/doc/tutorials/tempest/tempest_tutorial.md

 Ignore the panel on the left for the moment.
 The first thing that needs doing is to give the date of sampling to each of the sequences.

-The actual year of sampling is given at the end of the name of each taxon and to specify the dates of the sequences in BEAUti we will use the `Parse Dates` button at the top of the panel.
+The actual year of sampling is given at the end of the name of each taxon.
+To specify the dates of the sequences in BEAUti we will use the `Parse Dates` button at the top of the panel.
 Clicking this will make a dialog box appear:

 {% include image.html prefix="/tutorials/tempest/" width="90%" file="fig3_parse_dates_dialog.png" %}

-This operation attempts to extract the dates are from the taxon names.
+This operation attempts to extract the dates from the taxon names.
 It works by trying to find a numerical field within each name.
 This dialog box is the same as that in [BEAUti](beauti) and there are a wide range of options for doing this - [See this page for details about the various options for setting dates in this panel](tip_dates).
 For these sequences you can set the options to look like the figure above: `Defined just by its order`, `Order: last` and `Parse as a number` option.

 When parsing a number, you can ask BEAUti to add a fixed value to each date which can be useful for [transforming a 2 digit year into a 4 digit year](tip_dates).
 Because all dates are specified in a four digit format in this case, no additional settings are needed.
 So, we can press `OK`.